mininet-sec/mininet-sec/README.md

 Nmap done: 1 IP address (1 host up) scanned in 13.52 seconds mininet-sec> exit

-# pkill -f ovs-testcontroller
 ```

-On the commands above we started the OVS Test Controller just to make sure OpenFlow tables on the switch gets properly populated (ideally you should run a more robust SDN Controller, such as Kytos-ng, Faucet, OpenDayLight, ONOS, etc).
-After finishing Mininet-Sec, we finished the ovs controller.
+On the commands above we leveraged the OVS Test Controller just to make sure OpenFlow tables on the switch gets properly populated (ideally you should run a more robust SDN Controller, such as Kytos-ng, Faucet, OpenDayLight, ONOS, etc).
+If you want to use a custom controller, just add the option `--controller=remote,ip=x.y.z.w` to the mnsec command (just like Mininet).

 - Example 03: using a custom topology via Python API - for this example we will use two terminal windows: